 Beautiful and potent with a sweet, sour and earthy taste.
 To remove the earthy taste, try peeling the beet before juicing.
 Be aware that beets are often high in sugar.
 Beet greens are excellent to juice as they are packed with nutrients and low in sugar.

 Nutrient content: High in minerals, beta-carotene, folate and phytochemicals.
 Betacyanin, the pigment responsible for the deep purple color, is a powerful agent.
 The top greens are rich in carotenoids, flavonoid anti-oxidants as lutein, zeaxanthin.
 Studies show that beetroot can cleanse and detoxify the liver, reduce high blood pressure and help muscles to work more efficiently.
 Great after a workout.

 All kinds can be juiced—green, yellow, red.
 Some like to remove the seeds before juicing but this is not necessary.

 Nutrient content: Contain over 30 different carotenoid nutrients as alpha-carotene, beta-carotene, lycopene, lutein, cryptoxanthin and zeaxanthin.
 These substances have a strong antioxidant effect of the body.

 Has a mild taste, beautiful green color, and is packed with nutrients.
 Can be combined with most other vegetables.
 Juice the whole thing including the stalk.

 Cabbage is cheap and can be used in many recipes.
-Use firm cabbage, with tightly packed leaves.
+Any cabbage is fine—tightly, loosely packed leaves.
 The cabbage taste tend to get a bit stronger after saving the juice in the fridge.